Chief Executive, North America

 Atlanta Managing Partner

-As Atlanta managing partner for professional services firm PricewaterhouseCoopers, Kevin Kelly counts more than 25 years of experience working in a variety of sectors with large public and private consumer and industrial products, real estate, and higher education entities, both domestic and international.
+As Atlanta managing partner for professional services firm PricewaterhouseCoopers, Kevin Kelly counts almost three decades of experience working in a variety of sectors with large public and private consumer and industrial products, real estate, and higher education entities, both domestic and international.
 He has credentials in SEC accounting and reporting, initial and secondary equity offerings, and debt financings and refinancings.
 Prior to coming to Atlanta, he was a partner with PricewaterhouseCoopers in Birmingham for 11 years.

 Education: Auburn University